 What Sides Go With Salmon Steaks

-Simple green salads like this pear and collards salad go well with this dish.
+Simple green salads like this pear and collards salad or a simple mustard greens salad go well with this dish.
 I also like corn or a black eyed pea salad as a good pairing.
 Slaws are also perfect as are broccoli or broccolini.

 Grilled Salmon Steak Cooking Tips